Do you want to know how to start a blog that will be just right for you?

 1. Blogger – Technical skills needed – Beginner

 If your question is, how to start a blog for free that is simple and easy to use, Blogger is for you.
 Ideal for a personal blog.

 2. WordPress – Technical skills needed – Intermediate

 There is a free version and a paid version.
 You will need some basic computer and technical skills.
 If you are starting your first blog I would highly recommend starting with the free version.
 The paid version, however, has more options and is well suited to a personal or small business blog.

 3. WordPress Self-Hosted – Technical skills needed – Advanced

 The most popular blogging platform runs on open source software.
 You will need to choose a domain name and select a hosting account.
+WP Engine is a popular choice for bloggers new to WordPress.
 You will also need good technical skills.
 Suited to experienced bloggers, online magazines and content marketers.

 Don’t worry; you can always change your blogging platform as you grow.
 It is quite easy to export all your blog posts from Blogger to WordPress, and from WordPress to WordPress self-hosted.